-As you can see, adding up the weighted beta figures in the right column results in a beta of about 1.01, meaning this portfolio has a volatility very much in line with the S&P 500.
+As you can see, adding up the weighted beta figures in the right column results in a beta of about 1.01.
+That means this portfolio's volatility is very much in line with the S&P 500.

 How to Calculate Beta for Individual Stocks

-Most investors won’t have much occasion to calculate beta for individual stocks, as those figures are readily available.
-However, there may be times when an investor will find it useful to crunch these numbers themselves.
+You may not have much reason to calculate beta for individual stocks, as those figures are readily available.
+However, there may be times when you find it useful to crunch these numbers yourself.

 It’s important to understand that beta can be calculated over various time periods.
-Stocks can prove to be volatile over the short term but are generally stable over many years.
-For this reason, an investor may wish to calculate beta themselves to get a more precise answer.
+Stocks can be volatile over the short term, but they are generally stable over many years.
+For this reason, you may wish to calculate beta yourself to get a more precise answer.

-Additionally, an investor may prefer to calculate beta by using a different benchmark.
+In some situations, you may prefer to calculate beta using a different benchmark.
 For example, you may believe that a stock with a heavy presence overseas is best judged against an international index instead of the S&P 500.

-Calculating beta on your own can also be educational in that it allows you to examine price movements in great detail.
+Calculating beta on your own can also be educational, because it allows you to examine price movements in great detail.
 Some models for calculating a stock’s beta are very complex, but we’ll use the most straightforward approach here.
 Follow these basic steps:

 - To begin, you’ll likely need a spreadsheet program to assist with calculations.
 Then you should determine the range of time you intend to measure.

 - Using the spreadsheet program, enter the closing share price for your stock on each day of the date range you’ve selected.
 Then do the same thing for the index you are comparing against.
 For each date, determine the change in price and the change on a percentage basis.